Perhaps it is the ubiquitous nature of water that means drinking enough each day is not at the top of many people's lists of priorities.

 It was previously thought that caffeinated beverages had diuretic properties, meaning that they cause the body to release water.
 However, studies show that fluid loss because of caffeinated drinks is minimal.

-Many people will have heard the phrase, "drink eight 8-ounce glasses of water a day," which works out at around 1.9 liters and is close to the IOM's recommendation for women.
-Drinking "8 by 8" is an easy-to-remember amount that can put people on the right track regarding water consumption.
+This is a little less than the National Academies' recommendation for women, but "8 by 8" is an easy-to-remember amount that can put people on the right track.
 Remember, all non-alcoholic fluid counts towards this recommendation.

-Of these, approximately 1-2 quarts are removed from the body in the form of urine, and 198 are recovered by the bloodstream.
-Water is essential for the kidneys to function.
+Of these, approximately 1-2 quarts are removed from the body in the form of urine, and the rest is recovered by the bloodstream.

 If the kidneys do not function properly, waste products and excess fluid can build up inside the body.